abishek982001/Face-Recognition/README.md

 # Face-Recognition
-This python program can reconize your face!
+This python program can recognize your face!
 * This program just needs a single photo of yours.
 * Add your photo in the `Images directory` or you can use `any other floders` in any location in your PC.
 * Run the `main.py` file.